 It is no secret that Portland is ranked among the best “foodie” cities in North America.
 What is a secret, however, is that Tualatin Valley also is quickly becoming a culinary destination in its own right.
-Asian-inspired cuisine provides some of the best eats west of Portland.
+Asian-inspired restaurants provide some of the best eats west of Portland.
 The area is so well known for its Asian cuisine, two well-known international restaurant concepts chose Tualatin Valley for their forays into the Portland dining scene, a poke shop chose the area to open its second location here, and an acclaimed travel magazine paid notice to a small Hawaiian restaurant in a college town.

 Beaverton’s Kizuki Ramen and Izakaya, known in Japan as Kukai, a popular chain of ramen shops, opened its first and only Oregon location a few years ago.
 Ramen fans flock to Kizuki for its traditional bowls and variety of add-ins.